m-fakhry/comp304-2022/Assignments/assignment3.md

       < color, red >
       < close_paranthesis, ) >

+&emsp;&emsp;&emsp; - Write a regular expression for the language and its DFA.

 &emsp;&emsp;&emsp; - Implement the scanner in two different ways: table-driven and hand-coded.